AndreaNardinocchi/placemark/README.md

 # What this project does

 Its purpose is simply to create and show placemarks or [points of interest](https://en.wikipedia.org/wiki/Point_of_interest) or destinations to the user, which, as mentioned earlier, are fed into the app by the user itself.
 In a nutshell, the user creates their own points of interest via a [Bulma form](https://bulma.io/documentation/form/).
-However, these placemarks will be 'categorized', namely they are created on the hill of categories selected by the user, which precedes them in the app hierarchy (user -> categories -> placemarks).
+However, these placemarks will be 'categorized', namely created on the hill of categories selected by the user, since categories precede placemarks in the app hierarchy (user -> categories -> placemarks).
 Therefore, the user will first sign-up or log-in, then, they will create a category (only 4 categories are allowed per user), and, once the category is created, relevant placemarks will be added for each category (Ex. category 'Restaurants' -> placemark 'A Casa do Porco, São Paulo').

 In a nutshell, the user will have a dashboard with a list of categories they have added, and each of them will link out to a list of their placemarks.
 Additionaly, each placemark will link out to a simple dedicated and individual placemark landing page.